davidtavarez/pinky/README.md

 ![pinky v2](https://github.com/davidtavarez/pinky/raw/master/screenshots/pinkyV2_virustotal.png "virus total")

-After the agent is generated we need to upload it into the target machine and paste the URL into the json file created previously.
+After the agent is generated, we need to upload it into the target machine and paste the URL into the json file created previously.
 If we want (and we must), use a SOCKS5 proxy, we need to add the settings:

 ```
 {